Bed Bath & Beyond shares soar as Ryan Cohen takes huge stake

 RC Ventures LLC has acquired a nearly 10% stake in Bed Bath & Beyond, according to a regulatory filing.
 RC stands for Ryan Cohen, a co-founder at Chewy, who was at heart of the GameStop meme saga last year.

 Cohen built a huge following on Reddit and on social media in 2021 as smaller investors gobbled up GameStop and other meme stocks.
-Bed Bath & Beyond was among those companies and news of Cohen’s interest sent its shares, which have tumbled 15% this year, up 75% before the opening bell Monday.
+Bed Bath & Beyond was among those companies and news of Cohen’s interest sent its shares up more 34% Monday, closing at $21.71 after hitting a peak for the day of $30.06.

 In a letter sent to Bed Bath & Beyond Inc., Cohen said that declining sales can no longer be blamed on the COVID-19 pandemic, noting that other national chains are seeing sales near or exceed pre-pandemic levels.
 Bed Bath & Beyond has lost money for three consecutive years.